gomfunkel/node-mailchimp/README.md

 });
 ```

 A second way to use the Mandrill API is by using the `call` method.
 This method differentiates between the categories and methods of the Mandrill API more clearly and automatically converts dashes to underscores.
-The example above using the `call` method looks like the this:
+The example above using the `call` method looks like this:

 ```javascript
 var MandrillAPI = require('mailchimp').MandrillAPI;